ULSTEIN SX210 Offshore Wind Turbine Operations

 Major fuel savings

 "The key advantage of the hull is its ability to stay in position.
 The secret lies below the waterline.
-TWIN X-STERN has propellers main propeller units at each end, which provide maximum manoeuvrability," says Kamsvåg.
+TWIN X-STERN has main propeller units at each end, which provide maximum manoeuvrability," says Kamsvåg.

-"The hull also provides major fuel savings, we have findings from the sister patent X-STERN, which show a reduction in power consumption of up to 60 per cent when manoeuvring stern first compared to flat transom stern."
+"The hull also provides major fuel savings; we have findings from the sister patent X-STERN, which show a reduction in power consumption of up to 60 per cent when manoeuvring stern first compared to flat transom stern."

 TWIN X STERN